 Most of my career has been spent working as a park ranger and environmental educator.
 Nature has always been my sanctuary -- a place where I can relax, explore, and learn.
 My personal struggle battling life-threatening systemic lupus forced me to explore new careers that could accommodate my illness.
 In this process, I decided to learn how to capture the things that bring me back to the outdoors over and over again.
 My pieces are a labor of love - I create artwork now not because it is easier, but because I never stopped being passionate about science and the environment.

 If you know me, you know that I enjoy spending my time birding, studying bird songs, learning about nature, teaching others, and cuddling with my dogs.
 I am very passionate about lupus research and empowering others living with disabilities — in fact, I co-lead a group for creative entrepreneurs dealing with chronic illnesses (want information?
 Contact me!).
-I am hopeful that my natural science artwork may inspire others to find value in their own open spaces and parks.
+I am hopeful that my natural history illustration may inspire others to find value in their own open spaces and parks.
 Your support means so much to me as I try to carve a place for myself in this world.